-Two 52-week open label safety studies of AEROSPAN Inhalation Aerosol were conducted in 162 asthma patients 12 to 60 years of age and in 152 asthma patients 4 to 11 years of age.
-The adverse event profile exhibited in these studies was similar to that seen in the two 12-week studies.
+Two 52-week open label safety trials of AEROSPAN Inhalation Aerosol were conducted in 162 asthma patients 12 to 60 years of age and in 152 asthma patients 4 to 11 years of age.
+The adverse reaction profile exhibited in these trials was similar to that seen in the two 12-week studies.

-The following additional adverse events were derived from clinical studies conducted with flunisolide CFC inhalation aerosol with a frequency of ≥ 1% and not described above:
+The following additional adverse reactions were derived from clinical trials conducted with flunisolide CFC inhalation aerosol with a frequency of ≥ 1% and not described above: